Francisco Javier Zaldúa: Political career

 Zaldúa initiated his political career by being elected to the City Council of Bogotá.
 In 1840 he was elected to the House of Representatives and, later to the Senate, both in representation of his native state of Cundinamarca.
-He was also appointed as Minister of Government during the administration of President José Hilario López.
+He was also appointed as Minister of Government during the administration of President José Hilario López..
+In addition, he served as governor of the northeastern province of Socorro in 1843.

 Zaldúa served as President of the Rionegro Convention, a constituent assembly that created the United States of Colombia, now the Republic of Colombia.

 Presidency

 In 1881, the presidential campaign to succeed the conservative President Rafael Núñez was taking place.
 Zaldúa was a man of immense prestige and reputation and José María Rojas Garrido nominated him as candidate for the presidency.
 The Colombian Liberal Party, which had been divided for many years, united around his name.

 Zaldúa was 71 years old by then.
 Former president Aquileo Parra led the convention's commission that went to his home to request his acceptance.
 Zaldúa, in his acceptance speech said: “In the sunset of my life, I have nothing else to offer to the liberal party, but my last days.
 I hereby accept this nomination as my death sentence”.
 The Conservative Party abstained from the elections, and Zaldúa defeated fellow Liberal Solón Wilches.
 He was inaugurated on April 1, 1882.